s-chathuranga-j/cyjet-docs/README.md

 ## FAQs
 ### 1. **Where can I download CyJet?**
-Currently, CyJet is in private development.
-Stay tuned for release updates!
+You can download the plugin from the JetBrains Marketplace for free [here](https://plugins.jetbrains.com/plugin/26711-cyjet)!

 ### 2. **How do I contribute?**
 Since the main repo is private, external contributions aren't possible.
 However, your feedback via **issues and feature requests** is invaluable!

 ### 3. **Will there be a VS Code version?**
-We're considering a **VS Code extension** in the future.
-If you're interested, [let us know](https://github.com/s-chathuranga-j/cyjet-docs/issues/new?labels=feature-request).
+Yes, I have developed a **Visual Studio Code extension** which you can download from [here](https://marketplace.visualstudio.com/items?itemName=ChathurangaJayasinghe.CyJet).

 ---